v6cord/VVVVVV/FEATURES.md

 - `addvar(name [, value])` - add or subtract a number to a given variable, or concatenate a string to a given variable, using either a given argument or whatever is on the next line

 - Upped the trinkets/crewmates limit to 100

+- Upped the map size limit to 100 by 100